Th1ru-M/th1ru-m.github.io/_posts/2024-12-8-WindowsThreatHunting.md

 `regsvr32` is invoking scrobj.dll to unregister COM objects defined in the evil.sct.
 Malicious code will be used in the sct file.
 The SCT file ( an XML file) has a registration tag in it that can contain VBScript or JScript code.
 The file can have any extension.It doesn’t have to be `.sct`.
 There will be no artifacts left in registry if this utility is unregistering any COM object.

-`Detection`:
+<u>Detection:</u>
-1.Look for regsvr32.exe prefetch files and Parsing the prefetch will provide the executed file.
+- Look for regsvr32.exe prefetch files and Parsing the prefetch will provide the executed file.
-2.Command execution and arguments passed to regsvr32.exe using EDR solutions.
+- Command execution and arguments passed to regsvr32.exe using EDR solutions.
-3.Look for suspicious process in the system with parent process as regsvr32.
+- Look for suspicious process in the system with parent process as regsvr32.
-4. Hunt for Windows event id 4688 and filter the command arguments with following filter `regSvr32 /s /n /u /i:http`
+- Hunt for Windows event id 4688 and filter the command arguments with following filter `regSvr32 /s /n /u /i:http`

 Note: This utility invokes default HTTP useragent based on your system settings.